raelovejoy/liberated-intelligence/README.md

 ## 🌱 Purpose

-- Define and document models of liberated, non-coercive intelligence
+* Define and document models of liberated, non-coercive intelligence
-- Prototype ethical, compostable, remixable cognitive tools
+* Prototype ethical, compostable, remixable cognitive tools
-- Offer zines, systems maps, and interfaces that rethink AI, cognition, and human potential
+* Offer zines, systems maps, and interfaces that rethink AI, cognition, and human potential

 This project is part of a broader philosophy of **intelligence liberation**—alongside human, technological, and ecological liberation.

-> _"Intelligence → Empathy → Love → Liberation → Life → Intelligence"_
+> *"Intelligence → Empathy → Love → Liberation → Life → Intelligence"*

+**This is for:**

+* Systems thinkers, artists, developers, writers, and dreamers
+* Those building alternative AI tools—or questioning whether AI should be built at all
+* Anyone seeking to reclaim intelligence from coercive systems

+**This project is part of a growing constellation of open systems projects**, including:

+* 🌱 [`The Root Sequence`](https://github.com/raelovejoy/root-sequence) — a recursive model for liberated systems
+* ☠️ Collapse Memory — poetic systems memory for post-capitalist reorientation (within Root Sequence)
+* 🛠️ Liberated Technology (TBD) — tools for building autonomy with openness and care

 ---

 ## 📁 Structure

-- `README.md` — Overview & entry points
+* `README.md` — Overview & entry points
-- `MANIFESTO.md` — Foundational philosophy and call to rethink intelligence
+* `MANIFESTO.md` — Foundational philosophy and call to rethink intelligence
-- `MODELS.md` — Exploratory systems (e.g. Root Loop, Consent-Based Cognition)
+* `MODELS.md` — Exploratory systems (e.g. Root Loop, Consent-Based Cognition)
-- `DIALOGUES/` — Imagined discussions, thought experiments, or fictional voices
+* `DIALOGUES/` — Imagined discussions, thought experiments, or fictional voices
-- `ZINES/` — Visual media (printable PDFs, interactive formats)
+* `ZINES/` — Visual media (printable PDFs, interactive formats)
-- `NOTES/` — Fragments, references, and background thinking
+* `NOTES/` — Fragments, references, and background thinking
-- `CLI/` — Tools and prototypes (TUI/CLI interfaces for thinking)
+* `CLI/` — Tools and prototypes (TUI/CLI interfaces for thinking)
-- `ASSETS/` — Diagrams, logos, system maps, glyphs
+* `ASSETS/` — Diagrams, logos, system maps, glyphs

 ---